 Opium dens first sprung up in the Chinatown district of San Francisco in the 19th century.
-While they were eventually outlawed, these lounge-like establishments flourished for close to a century.
+While they were eventually outlawed, these lounge-like establishments flourished across the West for close to a century.

 In the late 19th century, the United States had just endured the horrors of civil war and America was still very much finding its footing as the bastion of morality and justice it aimed to be.
 But soon, a new enemy entered the field — the drug opium, and the so-called "opium dens" where it was consumed.

-While most of us are more familiar with the modern-day war on drugs that has resulted in nothing but increased cartel violence, a catastrophic opioid epidemic, and racial inequality in America's prisons, you would be surprised to discover that the late 1880s struggled with many of those same social concerns.
+While most of us are more familiar with the modern-day war on drugs, you would be surprised to discover that the late 1880s struggled with many of those same social concerns.

 But these concerns centered on Chinese immigrants and the opium-smoking habit they brought to the United States.